 The pair of creepy-looking girls did not even get five minutes of screen time in the movie, but they are deeply embedded in pop culture.
 They remain relevant even now, almost 30 years after the movie was released.
 Who can forget their chant of “Come play with us, Danny, forever and ever”?

 Similar to Lloyd, the sisters did not pursue a career in acting.
 And in real life, they are not creepy at all.
 After the movie, which they made when they were around 11, the sisters resumed a normal life.
 Lisa Burns majored in Literature in college, while Louise Burns works as a microbiologist.

 Isabelle Fuhrman in Orphan

 Orphan was Fuhrman’s first major film role.
 Her innocent little orphaned girl turned psychotic killer both frightened and impressed us.
 Since then, she has stuck to acting, appearing in a series of TV shows and shorts, most notably, in The Masters of Sex.
 She also appeared in a couple of movies, such as The Hunger Games (2012) as Clove, and Cell (2016) opposite Samuel L. Jackson and John Cusack, She is also a voice actress, lending her voice to animated series and video games.
-Fuhrman will next appear in the sequel to Escape Room.
+Fuhrman also stars in the 2021 Escape Room sequel Tournament of Champions.